JorisChau/rrapply/README.md

 In base `rapply`, the `f` function only has access to the content of the list element under evaluation, and there is no convenient way to access its name or location in the nested list from inside the `f` function.
-`rrapply` allows the use the special symbols `.xname` and `.xpos` inside the `f` and `condition` function. `.xname` evaluates to the name of list element, and `.xpos` evaluates to the position of the element in the nested list structured as an integer vector.
+`rrapply` allows the use of the special symbols `.xname` and `.xpos` inside the `f` and `condition` function. `.xname` evaluates to the name of the list element, and `.xpos` evaluates to the position of the element in the nested list structured as an integer vector.

 ``` r
 ## Apply a function using the name of the node